No one has favorited this theater yet

 Located in the seaside town of Redcar, Cleveland.
 The Palace of Varieties was opened around 1912.
 It had a 20 feet wide proscenium, six dressing rooms and a decent size stage.
 There was also a café for the convenience of its patrons.
 By the end of 1913 it was presenting films as part of the variety programme.

 The Palace Theatre was equipped to show CinemaScope films in 1955.
-The Palace Theatre closed as a cinema around 1967.
-It was converted into a bingo club, and at sometime a new entrance frontage was added (the top gable of the original façade can still be seen if you stand away from the building).
-By 1995, it had been converted into an amusement arcade, but this had closed by 2007, and the building was demolished around 2012.
+The Palace Theatre closed as a cinema in 1962.
+It was converted into a bingo club, and in 1977 a new entrance frontage was added (the top gable of the original façade could still be seen if you stood away from the building).
+The Palace Bingo Club closed in 1979.
+In 1982 it was purchased by Nobles Amusements and converted into an amusement arcade, but this had closed by 2007, and the building was demolished around 2012.

 Just login to your account and subscribe to this theater